 3.2 Total Number of Eligible Workers

-Exhibit 2 compares the number of eligible workers for the program.
-This more aptly thought of as a benchmark comparison to ACS estimates rather than a model benchmark, as no simulation actually occurs to calculate this number.
-Eligibility is determined solely through original ACS variables for class of employment and earnings (the main criteria for eligibility in these three programs).
-Since no simulation was required and both ACM and IMPAQ models define eligibility in the way same, both models had identical estimates for eligible workers.
+Exhibit 2 compares the number of eligible workers for each state’s leave program.
+This quantity does not require any simulation.
+Eligibility is determined solely through original ACS variables for class of employment and earnings (the main criteria for eligibility in these three programs), which means that both ACM and IMPAQ models have identical estimates for eligible workers.

-The IMPAQ/ACM models underestimated the number of eligible workers in California; 15 million versus 17.3 million workers.
-The ACS indicates there are approximately 17.1 million individuals working in California.
-From ACS, about 1.5 million are excluded due to failure to meet earnings requirements, and the remaining ~.5 million are excluded due to self-employment.
-The earnings requirements are subject to some error, as while earnings can only be observed in annual aggregate in the ACS, California’s earnings requirements are based on quarterly earnings.
+Each model underestimated the number of eligible workers in California – 15 million versus 17.3 million workers.
+The ACS indicated approximately 17.1 million individuals working in California.
+Approximately 1.5 million workers were excluded due to failure to meet earnings requirements, and the remaining ~.5 million were excluded due to self-employment.
+The earnings requirements are subject to some error because California’s earnings requirement are based on quarterly earnings whereas earnings are only observed in annual aggregates within the ACS,.

-The model comes very close to simulating the actual number of New Jersey eligible workers.
-There is a nuance to eligibility in New Jersey; the displayed number is for eligibility for Medical Leave coverage (maternal disability and own illness leaves), which has a lower number of eligible workers due to an opt-out option for employers with private insurance.
-Eligibility for Family Leave (ill relative and child bonding) is 30% higher at 3.83 million.
+The models closely simulate the actual number of New Jersey and Rhode Island eligible workers.
+In the case of New Jersey, there is some nuance to eligibility.
+The displayed number is for eligibility for Medical Leave coverage (maternal disability and own illness leaves), which has fewer eligible workers due to an opt-out option for employers with private insurance.
+Eligibility for Family Leave (ill relative and child bonding) is 30 percent higher at 3.83 million.
 The eligibility differential is handled by a separate set of user-specified eligibility parameters in the model.
-The Rhode Island simulation also produces numbers very close to actual eligibility numbers.

 Exhibit 2.
 Simulated vs. Actual Eligible Workers